Our work in Nepal

 The earthquake destroyed infrastructure; in some cases reducing schools and other essential services to rubble.
 Restoring education is particularly important as it provides stability in the wake of such a traumatic disaster for the youngest and most vulnerable.
 We’re currently supporting 58 schools to obtain over 300 semi-permanent classrooms.

-As part of our water, sanitation and hygiene activities we’re supporting the implementation of two water schemes, four school water projects and 416 household latrines in Gorkha.
+As part of our water, sanitation and hygiene activities we’ve supported the implementation of two community water schemes and 42 school water projects.

 When we spoke to communities affected by the earthquake, several issues were consistently raised: the need for opportunities in cash for work; training in masonry, plumbing and carpentry skills to boost household incomes and the construction and rehabilitation of earthquake resilient structures assessment.

 In response, Concern developed its Building Resilience in Earthquake Affected Communities in Nepal (BREAC) programme.
 The aim of BREAC is to address the needs of the most vulnerable households in earthquake-affected communities over two years.